suankularb-wittayalai-school/mysk-api/README.md

 ```

 ### ⚙️  Manually
-To get started with developing on MySK API, run the following commands:
+To start services manually run the following commands:
 ```sh
 # Build and run cargo workspace at root
 $ cargo run